cloudnativelabs/kube-router/docs/user-guide.md

   configured to allocate pod CIDRs by passing `--allocate-node-cidrs=true` flag and providing a `cluster-cidr` (i.e. by passing --cluster-cidr=10.1.0.0/16 for e.g.)

-- If you choose to run kube-router as daemonset in Kubernetes version below v1.15, both kube-apiserver and kubelet must be run with `--allow-privileged=true` option.
-In later Kubernetes versions, only kube-apiserver must be run with `--allow-privileged=true` option and if PodSecurityPolicy admission controller is enabled, you should create PodSecurityPolicy, allowing privileged kube-router pods.
+- If you choose to run kube-router as a daemonset, the kube-router pods require privileged access.
-  - Additionally, when run in daemonset mode, it is highly recommended that you keep netfilter related userspace host tooling like `iptables`, `ipset`, and `ipvsadm` in sync with the versions that are distributed by Alpine inside the kube-router container.
+  - When run in daemonset mode, it is highly recommended that you keep netfilter related userspace host tooling like `iptables`, `ipset`, and `ipvsadm` in sync with the versions that are distributed by Alpine inside the kube-router container.
 This will help avoid conflicts that can potentially arise when both the host's userspace and kube-router's userspace tooling modifies netfilter kernel definitions.
 See: